happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 5/26/2016
+- (4:12) Standard Camera App's geotagging ability cannot be programmatically enabled.
+This means that simply using an Intent in Android Studio will not suffice.
+Must completely explore the Android Camera API
 - (12:36) Spent the morning reworking the Camera application.
 Application now operates very basically, allowing the user to either select a picture already on the phone, or to take a new one.
 The next step is to enforce the user to enable location services for the camera application

 Notes for 5/25/2016